-Dr Farid Panjwani has a DPhil in philosophy of education from the University of Oxford.
-He also holds an MA in Education and International Development from the Institute of Education, University College London and an MBA and a BBA from the Institute of Business Administration, University of Karachi.
+An academician with nearly three decades of experience in Pakistan and the United Kingdom, Farid holds a DPhil in Philosophy of Education from the University of Oxford and an MA in Educational and International Development from the Institute of Education, University College London, before which he completed his MBA and BBA from Institute of Business Administration, Karachi.

 He is driven to improve the quality of education, particularly in developing countries and in Muslim contexts.
 He has an interdisciplinary approach and has published widely in the areas of philosophy of education, citizenship, teacher education, imagination, religious education, hermeneutics and Islamic Studies.
 His recent publications have explored the role of imagination in fostering care, compassion and criticality amongst students.

 He has worked on several educational projects around the world and has acted as a consultant to many research projects and organisations, including the International Baccalaureate, the Adyan Foundation in Lebanon, the Islamic Religious Council in Singapore, the Aga Khan Academies, and the government of Punjab, Pakistan.
 In 2016, Farid was appointed on the Commission on Religious Education, UK which was tasked to come up with policy recommendations for the future of religious education in the UK.

 He is also extensively involved in voluntary work, where he serves both at the grassroots level as well as by being on the governing bodies of various organisations.